-Body piercings are an age-old trend among men and women of many countries.
-Ear and nose piercings were common for many centuries, maybe from the time, women have had the sense of beautifying themselves with ornaments and jewelry pieces like earrings and nose rings.
+Body piercings are an age-old trend among men and women in many countries.
+Ear and nose piercings were common for many centuries, maybe from the time women have had the sense of beautifying themselves with ornaments and jewelry pieces like earrings and nose rings.
 Didn’t we all get amazed when we used to see Rajasthani dances on television and the amount of heavy jewelry women used to carry on their body?

-Nowadays, boys and girls have gone so crazy that they go to the extent of piercing their chin, lips, tongue, eyebrows, and even their belly buttons.
+Nowadays, boys and girls have gone so crazy that they go to the extent of getting chin, lips, tongue, belly button, and even eyebrow piercings.
 They are easy to get, and thousands of establishments offer body piercings at a fairly considerable rate.

 Take a look at these crazy female body piercings.
 You’ll be amazed.
 These crazy piercings are called ‘corset piercing’.

 If any of you are planning to get a piercing done, why don’t you check out the health hazards that come along with it.

 Cons Of Body Piercing

-- Ear piercings are the most common and don’t pose a lot of health hazards, but those done on lips or tongue or belly button may result in fatal infections.
+- Ear piercings are the most common and don’t pose a lot of health hazards.
+However, tongue piercing, belly button piercing, or lip piercing may result in fatal infections.
 Nipple piercing, septum piercing, and genital piercing are some other piercings that may get infected easily.

 - The jewelry metal usually used for piercings is nickel, and some skin may be allergic to this metal, leading to a metallic reaction that causes infection.

 - You may face other issues which may include bleeding, tissue trauma, like scarring, skin/tissue tears (for example, a torn earlobe), or bruising.
 It is estimated that as many as 20 to 25 percent of people who have a body piercing have one of these issues.